 This is a building on a grand scale, reflecting Lynn as one of the main port towns of medieval England.
 It is the largest “chapel-of-ease” in England – subordinate to the parish church of St Margaret’s (King’s Lynn Minster).
 It is worth visiting not only for its wonderful architecture and fittings but also the human stories in its memorials.

 The building shows the early development of the Perpendicular style, having been rebuilt c.1380-1410.
 The building is perfectly rectangular apart from the south porch, and largely built in brick rubble and rendered.
 Only the stone tower (c.1225) remains from the earlier churches, showing that there was a lower ground level; its lead spire was a replacement in 1869 by Sir George Gilbert Scott.
 Before going into the Chapel, take time to admire the intricate carvings outside the majestic south porch; inside is the painted lierne vault with carved heads as bosses.
-An architects report of the building prior to its redevelopment in 2015 can be found at: church-building---king-s-lynn-case-study.pdf
+An architects report of the building prior to its redevelopment in 2015 is available.

 On the street façade there are pre-1399 heraldic carvings and the huge west window with 11 lights fills the Chapel with sunshine.
 The doors themselves are original c.1400 timbers and paint research found they were originally brightly coloured in a terracotta base with green decorative woodwork, in about 1460.
 Restoration work to the doors (in 2012) has returned them to this colour.
-Inside the doors, carvings show ‘devils’ trying to gain access. for more detailed information go to: West Doors Interpretation 2013-03.docx
+Inside the doors, carvings show ‘devils’ trying to gain access.
+More detailed information can be found the West Doors Interpretation Word document.

 The spread eagle brass lectern is one of only 45 in England dating from before the 1534 Reformation of the English church.
 There is a large collection of 17th and 18th century coloured and gilded wall monuments and many ledger (floor) slabs, for merchants, officials and tradesmen, which are worth a closer look.
 At the west end near the font are ledger slabs referring to members of the local Cruso family, two of them named “Robinson” but dating after Daniel Defoe’s famous book published in 1719.
 In the north-west corner the consistory court is another unusual survival.
 It was built in 1617 using older furniture as a ‘court room’ where cases concerning parishioners’ morals and church law were heard by an archdeacon.